-The requirements which form the basis of selection and proportioning of mix ingredients are:
+The requirements which form the basis of proportioning selection and of mix ingredients are:

-- i.
-The minimum compressive strength required from structural consideration - ii.
-The adequate workability necessary for full compaction with the compacting equipment available. - iii.
-Maximum water-cement ratio to give adequate durability for the particular site conditions.
+- The minimum compressive strength i. required from structural consideration - The adequate workability necessary for ii. full compaction with the compacting equipment available. - Maximum water-cement ratio to give iii. adequate durability for the particular site conditions. - Maximum cement content to avoid iv. shrinkage cracking due to temperature cycle in mass concrete.